oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 In the `dedicated` mode, the operator does not require permissions to access the cluster-scoped Kubernetes resources, such as `CustomResourceDefinitions`, `PersistentVolumes`, and `Namespaces`.
 In those situations, the operator may skip some of its operations, such as verifying the WebLogic domain `CustomResoruceDefinition` `domains.weblogic.oracle` (and creating it when it is absent), watching namespace events, and cleaning up `PersistentVolumes` as part of deleting a domain.

 {{% notice note %}}
-It is the responsibility of the administrator to make sure that the required `CustomResourceDefinition` `domains.weblogic.oracle` is deployed in the Kubernetes cluster before the operator is installed.
-The creation of the `CustomResourceDestinition domains.weblogic.oracle` requires the Kubernetes `cluster-admin` privileges.
-A YAML file for creating the CRD can be found at [domain-crd.yaml](http://github.com/oracle/weblogic-kubernetes-operator/blob/develop/kubernetes/crd/domain-crd.yaml).
+It is the responsibility of the administrator to make sure that the required `CustomResourceDefinition (CRD)` `domains.weblogic.oracle` is deployed in the Kubernetes cluster before the operator is installed.
+The creation of the `CRD` requires the Kubernetes `cluster-admin` privileges.
+A YAML file for creating the `CRD` can be found at [domain-crd.yaml](http://github.com/oracle/weblogic-kubernetes-operator/blob/develop/kubernetes/crd/domain-crd.yaml).
 {{% /notice %}}

 ##### `javaLoggingLevel`